FAQ for TNC Passengers

 Why did the State pass a law for TNC operation?

 Without the TNC law, people wanting a ride were limited to calling a livery operator, or a service regulated by a local taxi and limousine commission.
-Operating a livery, taxi or limo service requires a class E driver’s license, a for-hire vehicle registration with special license plates and for-hire auto insurance.
+Operating a livery, taxi, or limo service requires a class C or E driver’s license, a for-hire vehicle registration with special license plates, and for-hire auto insurance.
 That structure did not allow drivers to use their regular driver licenses (class D) and regular vehicle registrations to be a TNC driver.
 The new law does.